catid/tabby/README.md

 The Tabby key agreement protocol is designed for the situation where a client is attempting to connect to a server it has not connected to before.
 After the protocol completes, a 256-bit secret key is shared by both parties.
 The server has also been authenticated by the client.
-Weak "forward secrecy" is provided, in that after the server changes its ephemeral key, all previous connections cannot be decrypted if the server's long-term secret key is leaked somehow.
+Perfect forward secrecy is provided, in that after the server changes its ephemeral key, all previous connections cannot be decrypted if the server's long-term secret key is leaked somehow.
 It is a one-round protocol that runs faster than signcryption-based approaches,